ySixxNz/Library/README.md

 ## Orion Library

-**Orion Library** is a powerful and user-friendly UI library made for Roblox script developers.
-It helps you create sleek, modern interfaces with ease, including windows, tabs, buttons, toggles, sliders, and more.
-Perfect for making your scripts look clean and pro.
+**Orion Library** is an easy-to-use and powerful user interface library designed specifically for Roblox script developers.
+It enables the creation of clean, modern interfaces with components such as windows, tabs, buttons, toggles, sliders, and more.
+Perfect for enhancing your scripts and making them more professional-looking.

 **Ready-to-use script:** [Click here to view the full script](https://github.com/Txdd4z/Library/blob/main/Misc/Exemple.lua)